Prepare for Life After Treatment: Survivorship Programs for Cancer Patients

 - The benefits of proper nutrition

-- The importance of primary care visits as part of the survivorship plan
+- The importance of primary care visits as part of the breast cancer survivorship plan

 - Consequences of lifestyle behaviors such as drinking alcohol and smoking